List of Cyborg 009 characters: 00 Cyborgs

 Unmistakable with his swept-back hair, confident smile and longer-than-real-life nose, Jet has thrusters built into his feet, allowing him to fly at speeds of up to Mach 5.
 Jet is also equipped with a prototype Acceleration Mode module, though it is not as powerful as the refined model that was installed in 009, so 002 only uses it in desperate circumstances.
 During Conclusion: GOD'S WAR, 001 unlocks 002's latent psychic abilities, allowing him to fly at the speed of light.
+In 009 Re:Cyborg, 002 has a more outwardly cybernetic body, featuring thrusters on his back and legs as well as flight control surfaces on his body to assist in high speed and high altitude flight.

 In the 2001 anime continuity, Jet was originally 001, but was replaced by Ivan.
 He is one of the four original 00-Cyborgs cryogenically frozen until more advanced technology was available, though he notably was the only one of the original four who did not experience any adverse side-effects from his cybernetic parts.
 Jet comes from New York City in the United States and was the leader of a street gang on Manhattan's West Side.
 His character is introduced in both the manga and the anime holding his own in a fight with a rival gang; when the police appeared he was aided by nearby Black Ghost members who offered to take him away from the scene.
 Rendered unconscious, he was eventually brought to the organization's scientific headquarters to be unwillingly made into a cyborg.
 Brash and stubborn, 002 often comes into conflict with his teammates because of his hot-headedness, but is otherwise a loyal and good-hearted teammate.